kjordahl/Arduino-Weather-Station/README.txt

 My elevation is 139 m.

-This project is based on the [Weather Station Receiver] from the book [/Practical Arduino/] by Jon Oxer and Hugh Blemings, and is based on some of their original code, which may be found at [GitHub].
+This project is based on the [Weather Station Receiver] from the book [Practical Arduino] by Jon Oxer and Hugh Blemings, and uses some of their original code, which may be found at [GitHub].
 Further help in decoding data packets came from [Jean-Paul Roubelat's page on LaCrosse sensors].
 BMP085 pressure sensor code is based on code from
 [Interactive Matter] (used and relicensed under the GPL with